Pine Mountain Settlement School

 The SASSAFRAS ALBUM documents the early work at Hindman, Kentucky to establish the school that became the precursor of Pine Mountain Settlement School in Harlan County, Kentucky.

-Studies, surveys, reports and photographic collections provide rich fields to plow for researchers.
+Studies, surveys, reports, and photographic collections provide rich fields to plow for researchers.
 For those interested in the Central Appalachians, its people, and its land, the Pine Mountain Settlement School Collections provides rich soil.
-Research material, published by a variety of research scholars is a particularly valuable resource found throughout the collection.
-While the material researched for a variety of venues by researchers of varying levels of competency and depth of scholarship must be carefully assessed it remains a unique body of material of both scholarly and the public interest.
-The collections reveal studies, surveys, and reports that are disciplined, carefully documented and researched as well as student paper with seeds of research that are just beginning to sprout.
-The user of this body of work must do their due diligence to sort out the cursory, sometimes biased, and sometimes slip-shod in writing. research and verification.
-Yet, important observations and discoveries may be found in most all the collected work chosen for publication in this web venue.
-The editors acknowledge that the work was undertaken with conviction and enough diligence to bring it into print.
+Research material, published by various research scholars, is a particularly valuable PMSS resource found throughout the collection.
+While the material researched for a variety of venues by researchers of varying levels of competency and depth of scholarship, must be carefully assessed, it remains a unique body of material for scholars as well as the general public.
+The collections reveal studies, surveys, and reports that are generally disciplined, carefully documented and researched.
+Also included are student papers with seeds of research that are just beginning to sprout…… and some that withered on the vine.
+The user of these resources must do their due diligence to sort out the cursory, sometimes biased, and sometimes shallow analysis, and also un-practiced writing, research, and verification.
+Yet, important observations and discoveries may be found in most all the collected work chosen for publication here.
+The editors acknowledge that the chosen work was undertaken with conviction and enough diligence to bring it into print.

 Some of the material here is shared with other collections.
 For example, many of the surveys, studies, and reports came to Pine Mountain Settlement through its deep relationship with Berea College which maintains an official relationship with the Settlement School following an agreement of shared governance after 1949 in which the President of Berea College serves on the Board of Trustees of the School.